Keep the building "photo-ready" even before the shoot begins in order to finish the photography session as per the schedule.

 Check with photography associations

-You can visit the Association of Independent Architectural Photographers website to get a list of award-winning photographers.
-Similarly, you can also visit the International Association of Architectural Photographers website to get recommendations.
-You can also visit the American Society of Media Photographers site to find a photographer.
-Going through these associations will ensure that you pick the right photographer.
+You can visit the Association of Independent Architectural Photographers website for award-winning photographers.
+Also, the International Association of Architectural Photographers website gives recommendations and the American Society of Media Photographers site to find a photographer.
+Going through these will help you pick the right photographer.

 Verify the expertise of the photographer